await-of/of/docs/retry.md

 console.log(error); // "Not gonna happen"
 ```

-!> In order to run properly, you need to pass asynchronous function not the promise.
+!> To run properly, you need to pass asynchronous function, not the promise.
 Rejected promise can't be used again!

 ---

-Example of calling asynchronous function with parameters.
+Example of calling an asynchronous function with parameters.

 ```javascript
 async function hello(name) {